oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/model-in-image/runtime-updates.md

 For configuration changes that only modify dynamic WebLogic mbean attributes (subject to the exceptions listed in section support/unsupported), you can initiate an online update to a running domain managed by the Operator by doing the following:

  - Modifying contents of the secrets that are referenced by WDT model(s) and/or modifying the contents of `domain.spec.configuration.model.configMap`.
+You will update them in the same manner as for offline updates.
  - Setting `domain.spec.configuration.model.onlineUpdate.enabled` to `true`
- - Setting `domain.spec.configuration.model.onlineUpdate.onNonDynmaicChanges` to the desired behavior (see below)
+ - Setting `domain.spec.configuration.model.onlineUpdate.onNonDynmaicChanges` to the desired behavior for non-dynamic changes
  - Changing `domain.spec.configuration.introspectVersion`.

-If any non-dynamic WebLogic mbean attribute is also changed as part of the above actions.
-Since the non-dynamic changes require domain restart, the default behavior of the Operator is commit all changes and let the user manually restart the domain when ready.
+For any non-dynamic WebLogic mbean attribute added or changed, it requires a restart of the domain.
+The default behavior of the Operator is commit all changes and let the user manually restart the domain when ready.
 You can control this behavior by setting the attribute `domain.spec.configuration.model.onlineUpdate.onNonDynamicChanges` to one of these values:

  | OnNonDynamicChanges Value | Behavior |